 How can video AI improve SMED processes?

-Video AI transforms SMED implementation by providing continuous, objective analysis of changeover activities across all shifts.
+Video AI improves SMED implementation by providing objective analysis of changeover activities across all shifts.
 The technology captures subtle techniques that differentiate expert operators from novices, automatically documents best practices, and provides real-time coaching to ensure consistent execution.
 AI vision systems analyze operator movements, identify deviations from SOPs, and alert supervisors to coaching opportunities.
-This creates a feedback loop that continuously improves changeover performance while building a searchable knowledge base of proven techniques.
+This creates a feedback loop that improves changeover performance over time while building a searchable knowledge base of proven techniques.
 Integration with MES and ERP systems enables automatic performance tracking and connects video insights with production metrics.

 What are the best practices for capturing tribal knowledge?